alfjl/42HN_Cpp_05/README.md

 ## Description

 ex00:
-Code a 'Bueraucrat' class, with a grade in a specific range.
-If someone tries to instanciate a Bueraucrat with an invalid grade, throw an exception.
+Code a 'Bureaucrat' class, with a grade in a specific range.
+If someone tries to instanciate a Bureaucrat with an invalid grade, throw an exception.
 (intro to exceptions and exception classes)

 ex01: